1937 Atlantic hurricane season: Tropical Storm Ten

 In late September, a tropical wave moved westward across the Caribbean.
 An initial area of low pressure formed over the northwestern portion of the region on September 29, but this feature dissipated within two days.
 A new low formed and organized into a tropical storm around 00:00 UTC on October 2 while positioned about 425 mi south of Mobile, Alabama.
 It reached peak winds of 45 mph after six hours, with steady weakening thereafter as the storm moved west-northwest and then north.
 The system made two landfalls in central Louisiana near the Atchafalaya Basin between 12:00–14:00 UTC on October 3, both with winds of 40 mph.
 The system continued to degrade once inland, dissipating after 06:00 UTC on October 4 over southeastern Arkansas.

 The tropical storm caused the wettest 48-hour period in New Orleans's history, with 16.65 in of rainfall recorded as the storm made landfall; the maximum 24-hour rainfall total of 13.59 in nearly broke the city's record for maximum daily rainfall.
 City streets were submerged under as much as 3 ft of water.
 Blue laws were suspended for half a day to allow grocery store food supplies to reach stranded areas.
 Damage was estimated at several thousands of dollars and the flooding was considered the city's most severe since the Great Mississippi Flood of 1927.
 Crops around the city sustained considerable damage.
 At Belle Chasse, Louisiana, the 15.40 in of rain recorded in 24 hours set the state record for the highest 24-hour rainfall in October.
+Heavy rains extended into counties in southern Mississippi and southern Arkansas.
 The strongest recorded winds from the tropical cyclone occurred at Port Eads, Louisiana, where a 33-mph (53 km/h) wind gust was documented as the system was developing on October 2.